 For the first superset we’re going to pair the Deadlift with a Weighted Chin Up.

-The Weighted Chin Up is another tremendous compound exercise that can build a lot of back strength, size and overall gains.
-An additional reason to pair these two movements together is that there are some compressive effects on the spine when doing the Deadlift.
+This is another tremendous compound exercise that can build a lot of back strength, size and overall gains.
+An additional reason to pair these two movements together is that the loaded hanging of the Weighted Chin Up allows us to get a great decompressive effect after the Deadlift.

 EXERCISE NOTES: Do one warmup set of Deadlifts followed by one set of Straight Arm Pushdowns before the beginning of each regular Deadlift set.
 For the first regular Deadlift set use your 8RM and pair it with a Weighted Chin Up, using your 4RM weight for a post-Deadlift decompressive effect.
 For the second set of the Deadlift go a little heavier to your 6RM and cut the weight in half for your second set of Weighted Chin Ups so you can complete 8 -10 reps.
 Rest 2 minutes after each of the first two sets of the Deadlift.